Probabilistically checkable proof: Definition

-For the computational complexity of the verifier, we have the randomness complexity r(n) to measure the maximum number of random bits that V uses over all x of length n and the query complexity q(n) of the verifier is the maximum number of queries that V makes to π over all x of length n.
+For the computational complexity of the verifier, the verifier is polynomial time, and we have the randomness complexity r(n) to measure the maximum number of random bits that V uses over all x of length n and the query complexity q(n) of the verifier is the maximum number of queries that V makes to π over all x of length n.

 In the above definition, the length of proof is not mentioned since usually it includes the alphabet set and all the witnesses.
 For the prover, we do not care how it arrives at the solution to the problem; we care only about the proof it gives of the solution's membership in the language.

 The verifier is said to be non-adaptive if it makes all its queries before it receives any of the answers to previous queries.